Abdullah-MRZA/Video-compression/README.md

 > [!CAUTION]
 > NOTE: this is still a **work in progress!!!**:
-> There is still a lot of work left to do, for a fully functional build.

 The project is undergoing a rewrite into rust.
 There are also a few experiments (in python).